-Puusemp confided the plan to some artist friends, many of whom were alarmed by the prospect of manipulating unwitting citizens.
-But Puusemp insisted that he had no specific intention, other than to do good.
+Puusemp confided his plan for Rosendale to a few artist friends.
+Some were alarmed by the prospect of manipulating unwitting citizens.
+Puusemp insisted that he had no intention but to do good.
 In 1974, he campaigned for office, promising to reorganize the village police force and restore its sewer and water systems.
-His positive platform lent him credibility among voters, and he swept the election.
+His optimistic platform lent him credibility among voters, and he swept the election.
 “It was the first opportunity people had in a long time to see change as possible,” Puusemp, who now lives in Utah, tells CityLab.
 “Things had just seemed intractable.”

-Once in office, it became clear to him that the only path forward was to dissolve the village of Rosendale into the township, pooling resources to fund essential services, rather than village residents having to essentially pay double.
-But residents had strong emotional attachments to their village identity.
-So Puusemp did everything he could to convince them of the fact that, as he puts it now, “cities are voluntary organizations that don’t have to exist.”
+Once in office, he says it became clear that the only path forward was to dissolve the village of Rosendale into the township.
+That way, the communities could pool resources to fund essential services; village residents wouldn’t have to pay double.

 At the urging of his close friend, the artist Paul McCarthy, Puusemp gathered newspaper clippings, letters, and public notices that chronicled the Rosendale project, publishing them as a single volume titled Beyond Art - Dissolution of Rosendale, N.Y.
 Now, in an exhibit titled “Against the Romance of Community,” the Swiss Institute explores those documents alongside other artworks focused on how communities behave, interact, and identity themselves.

-Decades later, Puusemp says he doubts many citizens ever realized that his time as a very popular mayor was actually a work of art.
+Decades later, Puusemp says he doubts many citizens ever realized that his time as a popular mayor was actually a work of art.
 He suspects he’s not too well remembered in present-day Rosendale, which is enjoying a second renaissance as a destination for priced-out Brooklyn creatives.
-As an artist, Puusemp isn’t entirely active anymore.
-But he’s glad to see a surge of interest in his Rosendale project, which was also recently featured at the Utah Museum of Contemporary Art and Dublin’s Projects Art Centre.
+But he’s glad to see a surge of interest in his Rosendale project, which was recently featured at the Utah Museum of Contemporary Art and Dublin’s Projects Art Centre.
 Being a mayor for art’s sake “was a weird thing to be doing,” he says.
 “But it worked out best for everyone.”